ISU student joins Iowa National Guard, answers call to service

 |0

-This work, ISU student joins Iowa National Guard, answers call to service [Image 3 of 3], by SGT Zachary Zippe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ISU student joins Iowa National Guard, answers call to service, by SGT Zachary Zippe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT